yoriiis/tumblr-builder/README.md

 appendMethod    : 'freetile'
 ```

-Infinite scroll can run with on or two container (odd/even compatibility).
+Infinite scroll can run with on or two container (odd/even compatibility) This functionnality is only compatible with normal appendMethod.
 ```javascript
 targetPost      : '#content'
 targetPost      : ['#content-left', '#content-right']